Best American Civil War Books

 Topic: How the Civil War continues to shape America.

-Summary: McPherson explores the Civil War’s lasting legacy, from race relations to federal power and national identity.
-He connects historical events to modern political and social issues, showing why the war remains relevant today.
-This book is perfect for readers interested in how history informs the present.
+Summary: McPherson delves into the enduring legacy of the Civil War, considering its impact on race relations, federal power, and national identity.
+He links historical events to contemporary political and social issues, demonstrating the war’s ongoing relevance.
+This book will resonate with readers interested in how the past informs the present.

 23. The Real Lincoln – Thomas J. DiLorenzo